mattcooperdev/coopgarms/README.md

 ![footer](assets/screenshots/footer.png)

-#### Post Card
+#### Product Card

-The post card on the home page gives the title, image and author details, along with the creation date and like indicator.
-A hover effect is used to direct the User easily and a stretched link works over the entirity of the card.
+The post card on the home page gives the title, image and item amount, along with the rating.

 ![Standard Post Card](assets/screenshots/post-card.png)